typesafehub/conductr-doc/src/main/play-doc/operation/DynamicProxyConfiguration.md

 It is possible to provide custom HAProxy configuration by supplying configuration overrides to the ConductR HAProxy bundle.

+Follow these steps to provide custom HAProxy configuration to ConductR HAProxy running on a clustered environment (i.e. non-sandbox).
+To provide a custom configuration for the Sandbox go to the chapter [Creating and deploying custom HAProxy configuration for Sandbox](#creating-and-deploying-custom-haproxy-configuration-for-sandbox).

 [[ConductR CLI|CLI]] is required to perform the following steps, and as such it needs to be installed beforehand.

 These are the steps to deploying custom HAProxy configuration.